Ilyatsoy1/rsschool-cv/cv.md

-nothing to commit, working tree clean
+# nothing to commit, working tree
+# change layout for video items to fix bugs
+## djust social links for mobile
+* change structure of the project
+* apply prettier